6 Things You Should Know Before Visiting Tokyo for the First Time

-The gardens are conveniently located just a short walk from Shinjuku station and you just pay a small fee of 500 Yen upon entering through Shinjuku Gate.
-Then, you are free to wander the tranquil scenery and make your way through the many gardens including the Japanese Garden, English Garden and French Garden.
+The gardens are conveniently located just a short walk from Shinjuku station.
+You just pay a small fee of 500 Yen upon entering through Shinjuku Gate.
+Then, you are free to wander the tranquil scenery.
+You can make your way through the many gardens including the Japanese Garden, English Garden and French Garden.

 The gardens are one of the best places in the city to see the Cherry Blossoms.
-However, as we found out during our trip, they are in bloom for a very short period of time so it’s important to plan your visit accordingly if you aim to see them during your visit to Tokyo.
+However, as we found out during our trip, they are in bloom for a very short period of time.
+Therefore, it’s important to plan your visit accordingly if you aim to see them during your visit to Tokyo.

 Ensure you double check when they are due to start blooming and plan your visit to coincide with this.
-Be aware that once they have begun to bloom, they hit full bloom around a week later and a further week later most of the blossoms will have fallen off the trees.
+Be aware that once they have begun to bloom, they hit full bloom around a week later.
+A further week later, most of the blossoms will have fallen off the trees.
 This gives you just a two week window to see the wonderful pink cherry blossoms during your visit to Tokyo.

 Also, the gardens open at 9am throughout the year.
 However, the closing hours vary from season to season so make sure you double check this too.